 Despite the economic downturn, we experienced growth in many of our target markets in fiscal 2009 as compared to fiscal 2008.
 The largest dollar increase was attributable to customers in the oil and gas market, which accounted for approximately 58% of our total revenues.
 This growth was achieved globally on several new and existing projects.
 Overall this market provided 58% and 50% of our total revenues for fiscal 2009 and 2008, respectively.
-The remainder of the growth in our revenues was broadly distributed among customers in our other target markets, with the largest increases in this period attributable to customers through our acquisitions.
+The remainder of the growth in our revenues was broadly distributed among customers in our other target markets, with the largest increases in this period attributable to customers in the chemical market, where we obtained a new long-term service contract, and in the industrial and manufacturing sector where we obtained new customers through our acquisitions.
 The most significant decrease in fiscal 2009 was in the electronics and transportation industries, but these industries together accounted for less than 2% of our total revenues in fiscal 2009.
 Our top ten customers represented 36% of our revenues for fiscal 2009 compared to 35% in fiscal 2008.
 One of these top ten customers filed for bankruptcy in January 2009.
 Our revenues from this customer were \$6.4 million for fiscal 2009.
 Although we have increased our allowance for doubtful accounts receivable attributable to this long-term customer by approximately \$1.6 million as a result of this bankruptcy, we continue to work for this customer under the protection of the bankruptcy court.